gsuikanen/ariregister/README.md

 ### Time report
 2022-10-06: 2h - initial repo and boilerplate code setup, DB structure

 2022-10-08: 3h - creating DB and prepopulating it with lists, API for lists

 2022-10-09: 2h - working on GET service for API

 2022-10-10: 3h - GET service API + unit testing

 2022-10-11: 3h - UI initial setup + home page

+2022-10-12: 1h - some progress with UI home page

+2022-10-14: 2h - fetching data from API and displaying it in UI